readthedocs/website/content/posts/ai-crawlers-abuse.md

 many sites across the web, and we've already had to block several sources of abusive traffic.
-It feels like a new AI gold rush, and in their haste, some of these crawlers are behaving so badly that they are causing harm to the sites they are crawling.
+It feels like a new AI gold rush, and in their haste, some of these crawlers are behaving in a way that harm the sites they depend on.

 At Read the Docs,
 we host documentation for many projects and are generally bot friendly, but the behavior of AI crawlers is currently causing us problems.
 We have noticed AI crawlers aggressively pulling content, seemingly without basic checks against abuse.
-Bots repeatedly download large files hundreds of times in a single day, with traffic sent from distributed sources without rate limiting or bandwidth limitations.
+Bots repeatedly download large files hundreds of times daily, with traffic coming from distributed sources without rate or bandwidth limiting.

 AI crawlers are acting in a way that is not respectful to the sites they are crawling, and that is going to cause a backlash against AI crawlers in general.